austinbhan/supabaseV2Playground/README.md

 DONE 6a: Add Delete Button for Each List Entry, make it an individual button per entry?
-DONE 6b: Create Fetch Utils to Delete Supabase Data DONE 6c: Link fetch-utils function so that button deletes data
-6d: Need redirect functinality for creation and deletion form
+DONE 6b: Create Fetch Utils to Delete Supabase Data DONE 6c: Link fetch-utils function so that button deletes data DONE 6d: Need redirect functinality for creation and deletion form

 7a: Create Edit Form of and Individual Book Data
 7b: The edit form should have an individual entry of the specific id